This chicken dish is inspired from the famous chicken korma.

 Khara Masala

-8 green cardamoms2 black cardamoms
+8 green cardamoms

 10 pieces of cloves